jpdevries/developer-style-guide/README.md

 ## Enhancing Forms

 With a little creativity, just about any web component can be enhanced from a HTML form.
-Consider the following HTML form:
+Consider the following HTML&nbsp;form:

 ```html
 <form id="signup" action="/core/connectors/mycomponent/signup" method="POST">